-Brian Von Loss Berg thanks Kristen for this presentation as well.
-He asked how to navigate the pilot program with the MCT pilot program that was maybe not address - how are they going to address the lack of a crisis stabilization site?
+Bryan von Lossberg thanks Kristen for this presentation as well.
+He asked how to navigate the pilot program with the MCT pilot program that was maybe not addressed how are they going to address the lack of a crisis stabilization site?
 Kristen notes that this is a gap in the program and a part of the problem.
-For folks who need to go to a crisis residential center, that is where The are going to fall short.
-The really need a Dakota center times 50, where if someone is in crisis and The don't want to take him or her to jail, they just need to go somewhere for observation.
-So The're going to be collecting data related to that as well and hopefully find out how many times The weren't able to take someone to us because it was full or another reason.
-Brian followed-up that Dakota house is a dry facility and doesn't allow inebriated/intoxicated.
+For folks who need to go to a crisis residential center, that is where we are going to fall short.
+We really need a Dakota Center times 50, where if someone is in crisis and we don't want to take him or her to jail, they just need to go somewhere for observation.
+So we're going to be collecting data related to that as well and hopefully find out how many times we weren't able to take someone to Dakota House because it was full or another reason.
+Bryan followed-up that Dakota House is a dry facility and doesn't allow inebriated/intoxicated.
 Kristen is unsure of the exact limitations.
 She is happy to find out more.